ZhiyuZhang803/NLP_Fake_News_Detection/README.md

 # Identify Fake News With NLP

-- This is Group 8 - Team White NLP Group Project Repo.
+- This is Team White NLP Group Project Repo.
 - To save time, you can use pickle files in "pickle file" folder to save training time.

 ## Introduction to files: